Volunteering at the American Library in Paris

 Schedules vary and training is provided.
 A minimum commitment of 6 months is requested.

-If you’ve ever looked for a book that the Library says is in but that you can’t find, then you know how important correctly shelved materials are to a user-friendly library.
-Qualities needed for this position include good eyesight, the ability to stand for long periods and to follow directions, to use alphabetical and numerical filing systems, to reach above your head, use a footstool and push carts of books.
+If you’ve ever searched for a book that the Library’s catalog says is available, but that you can’t find, then you know how important correctly shelved materials are to a user-friendly library.
+Qualities needed for this position include good eyesight, the ability to stand for long periods and to follow directions, to use alphabetical and numerical filing systems, to reach above your head, climb on and off a step stool, and maneuver a cart full of books.
 This is a great opportunity for someone who enjoys organizing and sorting.

 Special book searches, category verification, and cataloging are just a few of the tasks that collection support volunteers may be called on to perform.
 Volunteers must have an eye for detail, must be able to work without close supervision and must be available to volunteer during regular business hours.
-Interns from Library schools are encouraged to apply.
+Interns from Library schools are encouraged to apply for this volunteering position, or for a full-time internship.

 We are looking for volunteers who have an interest and expertise in social media.
 Under the guidance of Library staff, volunteers will create posts on all of our social media platforms such as Facebook, Twitter, and Instagram.
 Those with photography skills are also welcome to take photos for our social media.